 – Dr. Sam Labib, Director of Foot and Ankle Service, Emory University

-After either type of surgery, you will likely wear a cast or walking boot, for 6 to 12 weeks.
+After any type of Achilles tendon tear surgery, you will likely wear a cast or walking boot, for six to 12 weeks.

 You cannot use knee scooters on stairs, in small areas, on slopes, or uneven terrain.

 The iWALK hands-free crutch is the most cutting-edge mobility device to enter the market.
 As with the knee scooter, you kneel on a padded platform, but with its straps properly secured, the iWALK becomes an extension of your leg, functioning like your own leg would.

 Because your upper leg is performing the same muscle memory routine of walking, learning and using the iWALK hands-free crutch is easy and intuitive.
 Unlike the knee scooter or conventional crutches, your hands and arms are free to perform normal day-to-day tasks, so walking through a door, pushing a shopping cart, doing laundry and walking your dog are all routine.
 Even stairs are possible, plus your hands are free to hold the rail.

 Recent clinical research showed that 86 percent of non-weight bearing patients preferred the hands-free crutch over other mobility devices .
 Moreover, new medical studies show the iWALK boosts blood-flow, reduces muscle atrophy and may accelerate healing .